DHTMLX/docs-spreadsheet/docs/themes/setting_theme.md

 ---
 sidebar_label: Setting themes
-title: Setting themes
+title: Setting Themes
-description: You can learn about the setting of themes of the DHTMLX JavaScript Spreadsheet library in the documentation.
+description: You can learn how to set a theme in the documentation of the DHTMLX JavaScript Spreadsheet library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

-# Setting Themes
+# Setting themes

 To set the necessary theme, be it a built-in Spreadsheet theme or a custom one, use one of the ways described below: